Digital reports and a complimentary eReport on radiopharmaceuticals are available, explore in Services:

 • (c) Therapeutic application requirement calculation

-• average dose of 200 μCi and
+• average dose per patient 200 μCi

 The dose calculation for this category is shown in Table 2.